 There are plenty of reasons for that, and some are more obvious than others.
 For one, his time is better spent elsewhere: improving his free throw and filming endorsement commercials, for example.
 If you were to ask an economist why LeBron doesn’t mow his own lawn, that economist would wax poetic about how it would be irrational, since LeBron can earn lots of money doing other things in the same amount of time and then he can put a fraction of those earnings toward hiring a professional groundskeeper.
 But if you actually asked LeBron the reason, his answer might be a lot simpler:

 One of the reasons LeBron is so great at the game of basketball is because he loves it.
 He’s loved it since he was a kid; there’s nothing that gets him more fired up than stepping out on the court and competing.
 Averaging nearly thirty points a game, he puts on a spectacular show for his fans.
-You can actually see his passion for work.
+You can actually see his passion at work.
 Meanwhile, he thinks lawn mowing is boring.

 And the fact that he finds it boring is actually an important emotional indicator.
 It’s a signal telling him how to allocate his time—that he shouldn’t use precious hours for lawn mowing.
 Meanwhile, his passion for basketball serves the same purpose: It’s directing him back onto the court, where he excels.

 And it’s no surprise he excels, because when you’re fanatical about something in the way LeBron is about basketball, you think about it all the time.
-When you pursue your passion, you think about how to do it better.
+You think about how to do it better.
 You think about ways it’s never been done before.
 And you want to avoid or race through everything else on your schedule, just so you can get back to that one thing you’re passionate about.
 As Paul Graham, the cofounder of the Silicon Valley accelerator program Y Combinator has noted, “It’s hard to do a really good job on anything you don’t think about in the shower.”
 You can bet LeBron thinks about basketball in the shower.
 But lawn care?
 Nope, he hires someone else to handle that.

 But how about those account books you haven’t found time to balance?